Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 Hardware Interface
 ------------------

-The ISH is exposed as "Non-VGA unclassified PCI device" to the host.
+The ISH is exposed as "Non-VGA unclassified PCI device" to the woke host.
 The PCI product and vendor IDs are changed from different generations of processors.
 So the source code which enumerates drivers needs to update from generation to generation.